Estyms/goggles/README.md

 ## Usage

-To use that app, you need to create a YAML file for every screen you want to run.
+To use that app, you need to create a TOML file for every screen you want to run.

-The yaml files follow this template :
+The toml files follow this template :
 ```toml
 name = "string"  # Name of the container
 id = "string"    # Name of the screen session